vinithmh/candidate_cv_matching_job_description/README.md

        - `pdf_extracted_data`: Subdirectory containing extracted data from PDF files.
 This may include subdirectories or additional files containing extracted information.
          - `job_descriptions.csv`: CSV file containing job descriptions.

-- `README.md`: This README file providing an overview of the project and usage instructions.
+- `README.md`: This README file provides an overview of the project and usage instructions.

 - `config.py`: Configuration file for specifying file paths and constants.